Yoast/wordpress-seo/readme.txt

 Other:

 * Removes the Search Console item from the admin menu and the toolbar menu.
-* Prevents additional sanitation if the URL is already properly encoded.
-Props to [stodorovic](https://github.com/stodorovic)

 = 13.0 =
 Release Date: February 4th, 2020